PM-Abhishek/SEED-SOWING-BOT-DESIGN/_Footer.md

 4. The robot should be able to irrigate.
 ***
 # **Problem definition version 1.3**
 Design a model of a seed sowing bot which is farmer friendly and can be controlled wirelessly.
 It should have a seed storage facility and it should be portable.
 A model of a seed sowing bot bot which costs less than rupees 4000 and should run for 3  hours on full charge. it should have a storage compartment capable of storing 100 seeds depending on the seed size.
 The robot  should be able to detect obstacles in its path.
-The robot should also be able to irrigate once the seed is sowed.
 ***